 No matter how you look at it, Arthur Shawcross was a troubled person.
 He frequently lied about what he did.
 He went into fits of rage that led to broken windows and beat-up wives.
 Shawcross also killed 13 people over the course of 17 years.

-Shawcross was born in Maine in 1945 and he grew up an unhappy kid.
+He was born Arthur John Shawcross in Kittery, Maine on June 6, 1945, and grew up an unhappy kid.
 He claims he was molested by an aunt at age nine, but his family disputes that claim.
 Allegedly, the youngster then began experimenting with this sexuality in many ways, including homosexuality and bestiality, by age 11.

 It’s hard to corroborate his stories as later in life Shawcross frequently changed his stories from one moment to the next.
 He was a pathological liar and it was difficult to determine what was truth and what was not.